Ahmedabdelalem61/tech-writings/README.md

-# Odoo Access Rights & Record Rules
+# Odoo Access Rights in a Nutshell

 > **Objective:**
 > Build a simple  understanding of Odoo security in a nutshell, including access rights, record rules, and group logic.
 Explore hierarchical steps for mastering deeper security concepts.